-- During sustained adverse weather conditions the Winter Supervisor (Roads) (after consultation with the Winter Controller) should, if necessary, augment his resources by the use of available labour/equipment from other Inverclyde Council Services, farmers, plant hirers and contractors.
-The Service Manager (Roads) shall be advised not later than 0930 hours of external resources engaged as a result of decisions made out with normal working hours. - 5.2 The Team Leader (Network) shall ensure that rates/prices are agreed prior to the engagement of farmers, plant hirers and contractors. - 5.3 A number of snowploughs are made available to farmers to enable them to make more effective use of their vehicles/plant in snow clearance operations Appendix B.
+- 5.1 During sustained adverse weather conditions the Winter Supervisor, after consultation with the Winter Controller, should, if necessary, augment his resources by the use of available labour/equipment from other Inverclyde Council Services, farmers, plant hirers and external contractors.
+The Service Manager (Roads & Transportation) shall be advised not later than 0930 hours of external resources engaged as a result of decisions made out with normal working hours. - 5.2 The Team Leader (Network, Projects & Lighting, Roads & Transportation) shall ensure that rates/prices are agreed and appropriate insurances in place prior to the engagement of farmers, plant hirers and contractors. - 5.3 A number of snowploughs are made available to farmers to enable them to make more effective use of their vehicles/plant in snow clearance operations Appendix B.